MicrosoftDocs/bing-docs/bing-docs/bing-video-search/reference/endpoints.md

 ms.author: scottwhi
 ---

-# Video Search API v7 reference
+# Video Search APIs v7 reference

-The Video Search API lets you send a search query to Bing and get back a list of videos that are relevant to the search query.
+The Video Search APIs let you search for videos that are relevant to the user's search query, get insights about videos, and get trending videos.
 This section provides technical details about the query parameters and headers that you use to request videos and the JSON response objects that contain them.
 For examples that show how to make requests, see [Bing Video Search overview](../index.md).

 For information about permitted use and display of the results, see [Use and display requirements](../useanddisplayrequirements.md).